 How we are addressing the pay gap

 We aim to recruit from the widest possible talent pool.
 We have updated our recruitment policy and procedures and trained all our recruiting managers to ensure that language in job adverts is neutral, that they understand the importance of interviewing people with gender balanced panels in order to avoid unconscious bias and can develop a recruitment experience that enables candidates to showcase their knowledge, experience and skills across their whole life experience.
-During 2021 we have updated the policy to include ‘blind’ recruitment methods to ensure candidates are short-listed for roles on merit only.
+In 2021 we updated the policy to include ‘blind’ recruitment methods to ensure candidates are shortlisted for roles on merit only.

 We use job evaluation techniques to evaluate each role to ensure that all roles are fairly remunerated in comparison to other roles and also pay at least the Living Wage Foundations living wage level to all our employees which has a positive disproportional impact on female employees who make up a larger proportion of the workforce in services for example building cleaning that benefit from the living wage.